-There are exceptions to this Act regarding the collection of personal information if the information is collected for the purposes of "law enforcement" s.
-27(1)(c), which is defined in Schedule 1 as including "investigations that lead or could lead to a penalty being imposed."
-This may apply to licensing investigations; however, it may be necessary to consult with internal health authority FOI programs with respect to a specific investigation and ensure internal policy and procedures are being followed.
+There are exceptions to this Act regarding the collection of personal information if the information is collected for the purposes of "law enforcement", as per Sections 15 and 27, which is defined in Schedule 1 as including "investigations that lead or could lead to a penalty being imposed."
+This may apply to assisted living investigations; however, it is important to consult with the internal ministry FOI office with respect to a specific investigation and ensure internal policy and procedures are being followed.